queryluke/masseffect-5e-data/data/class-features/biotic-mastery.md

 ---
-id: biotic_mastery
 name: Biotic Mastery
+class: adept
+level: 17
 ---
-At {{ level }} level, you have achieved such mastery over certain biotics that you can cast them at will.
-Choose two 1st-level biotic spells that you have learned.
-You can cast those spells at 1st level without expending a spell slot.
-If you want to cast either spell at a higher level, you must expend a spell slot as normal.
+At 17th level, you have achieved such mastery over certain biotics that you can cast them at will.
+Choose two 1st-level biotic powers that you have learned.
+You can cast those powers at 1st level without expending a power slot.
+If you want to cast either power at a higher level, you must expend a power slot as normal.

-By spending 8 hours training, you can exchange one or both of the spells you chose for different spells of the same levels.
+By spending 8 hours training, you can exchange one or both of the powers you chose for different powers of the same levels.